alleyhernandez/alleyhernandez/README.md

-###

-Alley Hernandez
+### Hey, Alley Hernandez here! :wave:

-> Full-time student

 About
+🎓 Fifth-year student pursuing a Bachelor of Business Arts in Business Administration with a concentration in Information Systems and Decision Sciences, complemented by a minor in Computer Science at California State University, Fullerton.
+🎓 Expanding my education through a Data Science Certificate program at the University of California, Los Angeles.
-🎓 Fourth year Information Systems and Decision Sciences at Cal State Fullerton ⚡️ Currently working on personal projects
+⚡️ Currently working on personal projects
+💭 Feel free to connect with me on LinkedIn at: [Alley (Alejandra) Hernandez] (https://www.linkedin.com/in/alleyhernandez/)

 <!--
 **alleyhernandez/alleyhernandez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-Alley Hernandez

-About
-🎓 Fourth year Information Systems and Decision Sciences at California State University, Fullerton ⚡️ Currently working on personal projects